Before you begin

 • Supports hormone function and overall health

 • Supported by Helms et al., 2019 (Sports Basel) - Moderate fat intake (e.g., 0.5-1.5 g/kg total body weight or 20-35% of total calories) is recommended for bodybuilders in the off season to ensure essential fatty acids and support hormonal balance.
-For natural bodybuilders aiming for a lean bulk, a more specific range of 0.8-1.0 g/kg total body weight is commonly adopted, allowing sufficient caloric 'room' for optimal carbohydrate intake to fuel intense training and muscle growth.
+For natural bodybuilders aiming for a lean bulk, a more specific practical target of 0.8-1.0 g/kg total body weight is commonly adopted, allowing sufficient caloric room for carbohydrate intake to fuel training and muscle growth.

 Carbohydrates